ahlashkari/Benign-User-Profiler-BUP/README.md

-For citation in your works and also understanding DoHLyzer completely, you can find below published paper:
+For citation in your works and also to understand BUP completely, you can find below the published paper:

 "Toward Generating a New Cloud-Based Distributed Denial of Service (DDoS) Dataset and Cloud Intrusion Traffic Characterization", Shafi, MohammadMoein, Arash Habibi Lashkari, Vicente Rodriguez, and Ron Nevo.; Information 15, no. 4: 195. https://doi.org/10.3390/info15040195